AU-ExoMars/PCOT/internalDocs/docs/pds4.md

----
-date: 2022-01-19
-title: Notes on importing PDS4
-summary: some notes on the PDS4 input method and ramifications for sources
+Some notes on the PDS4 input method and ramifications for sources
----

 # PDS4 input - user experience